 A day in the lifea life lived according to the 4 pillars

-Our day is divided into the four components that reflect our Charism and rule of life: Prayer, Community life, Formation, Apostolate.
-The structure of our daily schedules can look different from day to day or between the different houses but they all incorporate these four elements.
+Our day is divided into the four components that reflect our Charism and rule of life: Prayer, Community Life, Formation, and Apostolate.
+The structure of our daily schedules doesn’t always look the same from day to day or between our different houses, but they all incorporate these four elements.

 The Apostle of the Interior Life has a special love for the Lord, a desire to consecrate her life completely to Him, giving Him her undivided heart.
 The Virgin Mary is the perfect model of docility to Him, and to His Word.

 “The spirituality of the Apostles of the Interior Life is permeated with the contemplation of the mystery of the intimate life of God and of the redemptive mystery of Christ through his Priesthood” (RoL #1).